sanchitdilipjain/walkthrough-of-war-tool/docs/index.md

 <img src="images/image10.png" class="inline"/>

 **Step 5 - Verify & Download Report**
-- Finally, we download the review report, and below are the steps to generate & download the report
+- Finally, we will download the review report, and below are the steps to generate & download the report

   - From the detail page for the workload, click the AWS Well-Architected Framework navigation item (others navigation items would appear for any applied Well-Architected Lens)